pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 ## Troubleshooting Embedded Ansible Jobs

-Each invocation of an embedded Ansible playbook service or method is implemented by the running of an embedded Ansible job.
+Each invocation of an embedded Ansible playbook service or method is implemented by the running of an embedded Ansible (AWX) job.

 ### Job Log Files

 Each time an embedded Ansible job runs, up to three _.out_ files are created in _/var/lib/awx/job\_status_ on the CFME or ManageIQ appliance with the active **Embedded Ansible** role.
 The first two of these files show the results of synchronising the git repository and updating any roles, and the last file contains the output from the automation playbook itself.
-Depending on the

 ```
 ...